MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 #### Enable Microsoft Defender for Cloud Apps integration with Microsoft Entra ID Protection

 Microsoft Defender for Cloud Apps monitors user behavior inside SaaS and modern applications.
 This informs Microsoft Entra ID about what happened to the user after they authenticated and received a token.
-If the user pattern starts to look suspicious (e.g., a user starts to download gigabytes of data from OneDrive or starts to send spam emails in Exchange Online), then a signal can be fed to Microsoft Entra ID notifying it that the user seems to be compromised or high risk.
+If the user pattern starts to look suspicious (for example, a user starts to download gigabytes of data from OneDrive or starts to send spam emails in Exchange Online), then a signal can be fed to Microsoft Entra ID notifying it that the user seems to be compromised or high risk.
 On the next access request from this user, Microsoft Entra ID can correctly take action to verify the user or block them.

 Take this step: